SSI staff celebrating Wear It Purple Day

 There are many reasons refugees and asylum seekers experience loneliness in Australia, including a lack of community connections and support, language barriers and a limited income that does not enable them to be socially involved.

-In these challenging times where isolation is rampant, it is paramount for social services like SSI and the local community step up and support newcomers who do not have the social support network most Australians can rely on.
+In these challenging times, where isolation is rampant, it is paramount for social services like SSI and the local community to step up and support newcomers who do not have the social support network most Australians can rely on.

 SSI’s Volunteer program and volunteers such as Shazia Mia are on the front line in helping combat this loneliness by welcoming new families and migrants to Australia and sharing what makes Australia “a great home”.

-Shazia shared with us her belief, that I believe aligns with the foundation of the work we do at SSI:
+Shazia shared with us her belief, which I believe aligns with the foundation of the work we do at SSI:

-A community only flourishes if you connect with each other, and we have to make connections with people.’
+A community only flourishes if you connect, and we have to make connections with people.’

 That sentiment is reflected in Foundations for Belonging: A snapshot of newly arrived refugees, a research report by SSI and Western Sydney University, which shines a light on the importance of refugees’ social connections in their successful settlement and integration